DNS and Domain Names

 • IN: Internet Record

-• NS: Name Server: state which name server provides DNS resolution
+• NS: Name Server: state the name servers that provide DNS resolution

 • A: Address records: provides mapping hostname to IPv4 address